Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 4. Confirm the discovery call agenda

-• “I’m here to discuss: X, Y, and Z. Are there any additional topics would you like to discuss or not discuss?
+• “I’m here to discuss X, Y, and Z. Are there any additional topics you would like to discuss or not discuss?

 • “What are your expectations from this call?”